 Prior to opening his own practice, Chris spent 15 years as a public defender or non-profit lawyer.
 Chris began his career in Charleston, S.C., and he and his family returned in 2010 after spending a decade in Atlanta.

 Chris is recognized by his peers for his excellence as a criminal defense lawyer.
-Chris is the Secretary of the National Association of Criminal Defense Lawyers.
-He was selected by Superlawyers in 2016 & 2019 for Criminal Defense in South Carolina and has achieved an Avvo of 10.0.
+Chris served as President of the National Association of Criminal Defense Lawyers from 2020-2021.
+He was selected by Superlawyers in 2016-2020 for Criminal Defense in South Carolina and has achieved an Avvo of 10.0.

 In 2000, Chris joined the Southern Center for Human Rights, a nationally acclaimed non-profit law office in Atlanta that defends people facing the death penalty throughout the Deep South.
 Working with committed and talented defense teams, Chris won a series of impressive results in very difficult cases — an acquittal for death row inmate Gary Drinkard, a DNA exoneration for Douglas Echols, an acquittal for Albert Joe Ryans, and a lesser conviction and sentence for death row inmate Levi Pace.